-For children who are being bullied - Remember bullies thrive on silence is managed in line with statutory requirements.
+For children who are being bullied - Remember bullies thrive on silence

 - If you are being bullied tell someone, preferably a trusted adult - If you can, write down everything that has been said or done to hurt you.
-Be careful only to write down things that have really happened. - Do not blame yourself it is not your fault

-- Make friends or stay around others - If worried, stay near a playground lady or school mentor at break - Expensive items and large sums of money should be left at home - Try not to show you are upset - Try to ignore it at the time of the incident Stay calm walk away to safety.
+Be careful only to write down things that have really happened. - Do not blame yourself it is not your fault - Make friends or stay around others - If worried, stay near a playground lady or school mentor at break - Expensive items and large sums of money should be left at home - Try not to show you are upset - Try to ignore it at the time of the incident stay calm walk away to safety.